Privacy policy

 • Other information

-Ensure technical functionality and security All categories of personal data concerned Legitimate interest: The processing is necessary to satisfy our legitimate interest in ensuring the necessary technical functionality and security on our website and in our IT systems.
-Personal data is saved for the same period as stated in relation to the respective purpose of the processing.
+Personal data is retained for the same period as stated in relation to the respective purpose of the processing.
 Personal data in logs is retained for troubleshooting purposes for a period of 10 years from the time of the log event.
 Personal data in backup copies is stored for a period of 10 years from the time of backup.

-Manage and respond to legal requirements Categories of personal data concerned that are necessary in the individual case to address the relevant legal requirement Legitimate interest: The processing is necessary to satisfy our legitimate interest in handling and responding to legal claims.
-Personal data is saved for the same period as stated in relation to the respective relevant purpose of the processing, and in the individual case for the time necessary to handle the current legal claim.
+Personal data is retained for the same period as stated in relation to the respective relevant purpose of the processing, and in the individual case for the time necessary to handle the current legal claim.

-Comply with legal obligations Categories of personal data concerned that are necessary for compliance with the respective legal obligation
+• Categories of personal data concerned that are necessary for compliance with the respective legal obligation

-• Legitimate interest: The processing is necessary to satisfy our legitimate interest in handling and responding to legal claims.
+The processing is necessary to satisfy our legitimate interest in handling and responding to legal claims.

-Personal data is saved for the time necessary for us to be able to fulfill the respective legal obligation that we have and for a period of 10 years thereafter in order to satisfy our legitimate interest in handling and responding to legal claims, as well as for the time thereafter necessary for handling the current legal claim.
+Personal data is retained for the time necessary for us to be able to fulfill the respective legal obligation that we have and for a period of 10 years thereafter in order to satisfy our legitimate interest in handling and responding to legal claims, as well as for the time thereafter necessary for handling the current legal claim.

 With whom we share personal data